Skip to Content

 Does Cover Affect Magic Missile?

-Cover does not affect Magic Missile in 5e.
+The cover does not affect Magic Missile in 5e.
 Provided you can see the target, Magic Missile will hit.
 Anything less than total cover only provides an armor class bonus.
-Since Magic Missile doesn’t require a roll, cover does not impact it.
+Since Magic Missile doesn’t require a roll, the cover does not impact it.

 Aside from being immune to cover, Magic Missile also doesn’t require material components.